wwarthen/RomWBW/Source/Doc/UserGuide.md

 * Long filenames are not supported.
 Files with long filenames will show up with their names truncated into the older 8.3 convention.
 * A FAT filesystem can be located on floppy or hard disk media.
-For hard disk media, the FAT filesystem must be located within a valid FAT partition.
+For hard disk media, a valid FAT Filesystem partition must exist.
+* Note that CP/M (and compatible) OSes do not support all of the filename characters that a modern computer does.
+The following characters are **not permitted** in a CP/M filename:

+  `< > . , ; : = ? * [ ] _ % | ( ) / \`

+  The FAT application does not auto-rename files when it encounters invalid filenames.
+It will just issue an error and quit.
+  Additionally, the error message is not very clear about the problem.

 ## FAT Filesystem Preparation

 In general, you can create media formatted with a FAT filesystem on your RomWBW computer or on your modern computer.
 We will only be discussing the RomWBW-based approach here.

 In the case of a floppy disk, you can use the `FAT` application to format the floppy disk.
-For example, if your floppy disk is on RomWBW disk unit 2, you could use `FAT FORMAT 2:`.
+The floppy disk must already be physically formatted using RomWBW FDU or equivalent.
+If your floppy disk is on RomWBW disk unit 2, you could use `FAT FORMAT 2:`.
 This will overwrite the floppy with a FAT filesystem and all previous contents will be lost.
 Once formatted this way, the floppy disk can be used in a floppy drive attached to a modern computer or it can be used on RomWBW using the other `FAT` tool commands.

 In the case of hard disk media, it is necessary to have a FAT partition.
-If you prepared your RomWBW hard disk media using the disk image process, then this partition will already be present and you do not need to recreate it.
+If you prepared your RomWBW hard disk media using the disk image process, then this partition will already be defined and you do not need to recreate it.
 This default FAT partition is located at approximately 512MB from the start of your disk and it is 384MB in size.
 So, your hard disk media must be 1GB or greater to use this